Netmon

 Privilege Escalation

 I did some research and found that this version of PRTG is vulnerable to remote code execution using notifications and poor input validation.
-More information can be found here.
+More information can be found herearrow-up-right.
 I took the easy way out and loaded up metasploit to throw the prtg_authenticated_rce at the box using the admin credentials.

 I was dropped into a shell and able to view the root flag.